-During fast and testimony meeting a brother slowly made his way to the podium as one sister wept while talking about her soon-to-be-missionary son.
+During fast and testimony meeting a brother slowly made his way to the podium after one sister had just wept while talking about her soon-to-be-missionary son.

 She expressed how hard it was to be a mother in this situation, soon having to let her son go.
 “I would never let my child go on a mission if I didn’t know this Church was true.”

-He then shared his two recent experiences, as he and his family dropped of his 19-year-old daughter to serve in Australia and his 18-year-old son to serve in Malaysia.
+He then shared his two recent experiences, as he and his family dropped off his 19-year-old daughter to serve in Australia and his 18-year-old son to serve in Malaysia.

 “I stood there waiting for the long line of cars to each pull up to the curb, unload their son or daughter, along with their luggage, and say goodbye for 18 months to 2 years.
 I was completely overcome with emotion as the reality of what these families were doing set in.”

 “These families, which come from all walks of life and arrive in anything from a beat-up mini-van to a $60,000 SUV, send their children off to unknown countries where they trudge through mud, eat bugs, and endure poor living conditions .”